Think you have an STI?

 It can happen all over the body especially around the face, genitals and bottom.read more

-It’s one of the most common STIs in men.
-The exact cause of it is not always known, which is why it’s called ‘non-specific&...read more
+It’s one of the most common STIs in men (or people who have a penis).
+The exact cause of it is not always known, which is why it’...read more

 The condition used to be relatively common in the UK until the end of the Second World War.
 Then the widespread availability of antibiotics meant t...read more